cherylkw/EventGenius-AI/readme.md

 3. **Sub-Agents**:
    - **Keyword Extraction Agent**:
-     - Extracts key components from the query, such as artist, location, and timeframe, using GPT-3.5.
+     - Extracts key components from the query, such as artist, location, and timeframe, using GPT-3.5 with carefully crafted prompts.
-     - Outputs a structured JSON query.
+     - Produces a structured JSON query.
    - **API Query Generation Agent**:
-     - Converts extracted keywords into a Ticketmaster API query.
+     - Converts extracted keywords into a Ticketmaster API-compatible query.
    - **Data Fetching Agent**:
      - Retrieves real-time event data from the Ticketmaster API.
    - **Data Processing Agent**:
-     - Filters and organizes the retrieved data, ensuring accuracy and clarity.
+     - Filters, organizes, and ensures the accuracy of retrieved data.
    - **Response Generation Agent**:
-     - Formats processed data into a user-friendly response using GPT-3.5.
+     - Formats processed data into a user-friendly response using GPT-3.5 and specialized prompts.

 4. **Display Recommendations**:
-   - Presents the generated response to the user in a structured, readable format, including event details and ticket links.
+   - Presents the generated response to the user in a structured, readable format, including event details, ticket links, and images.

 5. **User Feedback**:
-   - Allows users to provide feedback on recommendations to improve the system over time.
+   - Collects user input on recommendations to enhance system quality and personalization.

 6. **Log Feedback in Database**:
    - Stores user preferences, queries, and feedback for future improvements.